sajjaphani/learn-java/README.md

 ### Ordered Execution

-Supporse you have situation where the class has three methods and each needs to be executed in a separate thread.
-The methods must fe executed in the given order.
+Suppose you have situation where the class has three methods and each needs to be executed in a separate thread.
+The methods must be executed in the given order.
 Thread A should call first thread B should call second, and thread C should call third.

 This [example](/src/org/learnjava/concurrent/OrderedExecutionExample.java) shows how to achieve the above using Semaphores.